etiennecollin/BYNN/docs/index.md

 # How will I learn?
 This website describes the creation of a neural network that counts [*Glycine Max*](https://en.wikipedia.org/wiki/Soybean) soy bean root tip cells and, for each cell on the picture, determines their mitosis[^mitosis] stage.
-By the end of this project and with the explainations supporting the code, you will learn how to create your own neural network and should be able to adapt the code to create your own neural network or simply train it using another image dataset.
+By the end of this project and with the explanations supporting the code, you will learn how to create your own neural network and should be able to adapt the code to create your own neural network or simply train it using another image dataset.